wpddmcmc/starter-hugo-academic/content/publication/embc2023/index.md

 ---
-title: "Magnetic-Actuated Flexible Instruments with Enhanced Bending Capability through Magnetic Distribution Optimization "
+title: "A Robotized Soft Endoscope with Stereo Vision for Upper Gastrointestinal Endoscopic Submucosal Dissection (ESD)"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
-- Yuanrui Huang
+- Jian Chen
-- Runyu Ma
+- Shuai Wang
-- Jian Hu
+- Qingxiang Zhao
 - admin
-- Jian Chen
 - Hongbin Liu

 # # Author notes (optional)